Latent variable graphical model selection via convex optimization: Consistency of regularized maximum-likelihood program

 \subsection{Scaling regimes}

-Next we consider classes of latent-variable models that satisfy the conditions of Theorem~\ref{theo:main}.
-Recall that $n$ denotes the number of samples, $p$ denotes the number of observed variables, and $h$ denotes the number of latent variables.
-Recall the assumption that the quantities $\alpha,\beta,\nu,\psi$ defined in Section~\ref{subsec:fi} remain bounded, and do not scale with the other parameters such as $(p,h,n)$ or $\xi(T(K^\ast_{O,H} (K^\ast_{H})^{-1} K^\ast_{H,O}))$ or $\mu(\Omega(K^\ast_O))$.
-In particular we focus on the tradeoff between $\xi(T(K^\ast_{O,H} (K^\ast_{H})^{-1} K^\ast_{H,O}))$ and $\mu(\Omega(K^\ast_O))$ (the quantities that control the complexity of a latent-variable graphical model), and the resulting scaling regimes for consistent estimation.
-Let $d = \degr(K^\ast_O)$ denote the degree of the conditional graphical model among the observed variables, and let $i = \inc(K^\ast_{O,H} (K^\ast_{H})^{-1} K^\ast_{H,O})$ denote the incoherence of the correlations induced due to marginalization over the latent variables (we suppress the dependence on $n$).
-These quantities are defined in Section~\ref{sec:iden}, and we have from Propositions~\ref{theo:xiinc} and \ref{theo:mudeg} that
+Next we consider classes of latent-variable models that satisfy the conditions of Theorem~\ref{theomain}.
+Recall from Section \ref {subsecov} that $\mu(\Omega(\Sa)) \leq\degr(\Sa)$.
+Throughout this section, we consider latent-variable models in which the low-rank matrix $\La$ is almost maximally incoherent, that is, $\xi(T(\La)) \sim \sqrt{\frac{h}{p}}$ so the effect of marginalization over the latent variables is diffuse across almost all the observed variables.
+We suppress the dependence on the quantities $\alpha,\beta,\nu,\psi$ defined in Section~\ref{subsecfi} in our scaling results, and specifically focus on the trade-off between $\xi(T(\La))$ and $\mu (\Omega(\Sa))$ for consistent estimation (we also suppress the dependence of these quantities on $n$).
+Thus, based on Proposition \ref {theoirr} we study latent-variable models in which

-Since $\alpha,\beta,\nu,\psi$ are assumed to be bounded, we also have from Proposition~\ref{theo:irr} that the product of $\mu$ and $\xi$ must be bounded by a constant.
-Thus, we study latent-variable models in which

-As we describe next, there are non-trivial classes of latent-variable graphical models in which this condition holds.
+As we describe next, there are nontrivial classes of latent-variable graphical models in which this condition holds.

-\textbf{Bounded degree and incoherence}: The first class of latent-variable models that we consider are those in which the conditional graphical model among the observed variables (given by $K^\ast_O$) has constant degree $d$.
-Recall from equation \eqref{eq:incineq} that the incoherence $i$ of the effect of the latent variables (given by $K^\ast_{O,H} (K^\ast_{H})^{-1} K^\ast_{H,O}$) can be as small as $\sqrt{\tfrac{h}{p}}$.
-Consequently latent-variable models in which
+\textit{Bounded degree}: The first class of latent-variable models that we consider are those in which the conditional graphical model among the observed variables (given by $K^\ast_O$) has constant degree:

-can be estimated consistently from $n \sim p$ samples as long as the low-rank matrix $K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O}$ is almost maximally incoherent, i.e., $i \sim \sqrt{\tfrac{h}{p}}$ so the effect of marginalization over the latent variables is diffuse across almost all the observed variables.
+Such models can be estimated consistently from $n \sim p$ samples.
 Thus consistent latent-variable model selection is possible even when the number of samples and the number of latent variables are on the same order as the number of observed variables.